MuhammadMaazAhmed/command-line-utility-MergeTars/README.md

 # Program invocation

-The purpose of your mergetars command-line utility is to merge the contents of multiple tar archive files into a single tar archive.
+The purpose of mergetars command-line utility is to merge the contents of multiple tar archive files into a single tar archive.
 The program receives the name of one or more input filenames, and a single output filename (if only a single input filename is provided, then mergetars will act like a simple file-copying program, although there is no requirement to check for this special case).
 A typical program invocation is:

 prompt>  ./mergetars input_tarfile1 [input_tarfile2 ...] output_tarfile